ros-navigation/docs.nav2.org/configuration/packages/configuring-collision-monitor.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/main/nav2_collision_monitor

-The ``nav2_collision_monitor`` package contains nodes providing an additional level of robot safety.
-See the documentation for the individual nodes for more information.
+The ``nav2_collision_monitor`` package contains nodes providing an additional level of robot safety, namely the Collision Detector and the Collision Monitor.
+The Collision Detector is responsible for detecting obstacles in a certain static region or in the robot's path and reporting them/
+The Collision Monitor also detects obstacles and additionally limits the robot's velocity to avoid collisions with these obstacles.

 Provided Nodes
 ****************
 The nodes listed below are inside the ``nav2_collision_monitor`` package.
 See the pages for individual configuration information.

 .. toctree::
   :maxdepth: 1